jaykumar2004/AS-React2/README.md

 # useState()

-+ It is used to create local state variable inside the functional component.
+- It is used to create local state variable inside the functional component.
-+ Never ever use the useState outside of the components.
+- Never ever use the useState outside of the components.
-+ Never use the useState hook or create your state variable inside the if-else or any loop and also in the conditional statements.
+- Never use the useState hook or create your state variable inside the if-else or any loop and also in the conditional statements.

 # useEffect

-+ When there is no dependency array => the useEffect is called on every rendered.
+- When there is no dependency array => the useEffect is called on every rendered.
-+ When there is a dependency array (empty dependency array) = [] => it will only called on initial render (just one).
+- When there is a dependency array (empty dependency array) = [] => it will only called on initial render (just one).
-+ if dependency array is [btnNameReact] => every time the btnNameReact is updated.
+- if dependency array is [btnNameReact] => every time the btnNameReact is updated.

+### Difference between Class Based Component and Functional component

+- Functional component is a component which returns some piece of JSX.
+- Class based component is a class which extends React.component and it has a render method which returns some piece of JSX